matt-whitaker/finance.mattwhitaker.tools/README.md

 A collection of offline web tools for finances

 ## Rebalance Calculator
 A quick prototype of an investment planning tool I originally created in Google Sheets with Google AppsScript.
-This applies the same underlying logic I put together there to an offline PWA using Create React App, Tailwind, and Daisy UI.
-Doesn't allow for much customization beyond the number of entries at each hierarchy.
+Provides a basic use case for planning a portfolio's allocation, and re-balancing.
+Built as a Single Page Application (SPA) and Progressive Web App (PWA) using Vite (React/TS template), Tailwind, and Daisy UI.